Germany

 The selection consists of four rounds:

-Round 2: Oktober - November in the year prior to the IBO in the schools of the federal countries.
+Round 2: October - November in the year prior to the IBO in the schools of the federal countries.
 Up to 650 students selected from round 1 are participating.

-Round 3: Five days in the end of February in the year of the IBO.
+Round 3: Five days (3 days exams and instructions, 2 days networking event) in the end of February in the year of the IBO.
 45 students selected from round 2 are participating in this national round at the IPN in Kiel.

-Round 4: Five days in the end of May in the year of the IBO.
+Round 4: Five days (3 days exams and instructions, 2 days networking event) in the end of May in the year of the IBO.
 Up to 12 students selected from round 3 are participating in this national round at the IPN in Kiel.
 The four best students are selected as the "German Team of IBO".

 Round 1: Four complex tasks, including experimental and literature research tasks from different subjects in biology, open to every school student, published on flyers, posters and on the internet.
 The students can solve the tasks at home as homework.
 The school teachers are marking the tests.